pág. 8796

 and construct meaning from it, they will retell the visual story in their own written words; they will have

-Thanks to the arrangement of images in comics, students can develop a well
+Thanks to the arrangement of images in comics, students can develop a well-thought-out sequence of

 presenting their ideas, practicing storytelling skills in a structured format.
 In this way, students can create